 SolGold PLC Announces Holdings in Company

-LONDON, UK / ACCESSWIRE / August 19, 2021 / SolGold PLC (LSE:SOLG):TR-1: Standard form for notification of major holdings1.
+BISHOPSGATE, LONDON / ACCESSWIRE / August 24, 2021 /TR-1: Standard form for notification of major holdings1.
 Issuer DetailsISINGB00B0WD0R35Issuer NameSOLGOLD PLCUK or Non-UK IssuerUK2.
-Reason for NotificationAn acquisition or disposal …
+Reason for NotificationAn acquisition or disposal of voting …

-LONDON, UK / ACCESSWIRE / August 19, 2021 / SolGold PLC (LSE:SOLG):TR-1: Standard form for notification of major holdings1.
+BISHOPSGATE, LONDON / ACCESSWIRE / August 24, 2021 /TR-1: Standard form for notification of major holdings1.
 Issuer DetailsISINGB00B0WD0R35Issuer NameSOLGOLD PLCUK or Non-UK IssuerUK2.
-Reason for NotificationAn acquisition or disposal …
+Reason for NotificationAn acquisition or disposal of voting …

 TR-1: Standard form for notification of major holdings